CS3398-Luna-Sea/SeeBus/README.md

 # SeeBus

-## Steps to Run Backend Code
-*This tutorial assumes you already have pip and (if you wish) a means of creating virtual environments installed on your machine.
-If you do not, this tutorial can help*
+*This tutorial assumes you already have Python 3, pip and (if you wish) a means of creating virtual environments installed on your machine.
+If you do not, [this tutorial](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) can help*

 Clone the repository to your machine and navigate to the root directory of our project.
 ```bash